chauhang/pt-experiments/pytorch-qa-chatbot/inference/README.md

 1. Single QA with finetuned model
 2. Multi-turn QA with finetuned model
 3. Single QA with finetuned model and index
+4. Single QA with vicuna 13b model and index

 ### Prerequisite
 Install the required packages